 On the trail with the new eOne Sixty 10K

 Hooray!
-It still rides like a normal mountain bike.
+It still rides like a regular mountain bike.

 Our tester put it best – “within 10 metres of heading down the trail, I’d forgotten I had a motor.”
 In fact, the new bike has an even more natural feel to it than its predecessor, thanks in part to the increased precision offered by the 29×2.5″ front tyre/wheel combo.
 The overall lower centre of gravity that has been achieved with the integrated battery and 10mm drop in bottom bracket height means the new bike transitions between corners with a less ‘tippy’ feel too.